 The picture above fascinates me.
 Pictures of workers from the period are rare.
 Along with William Henry Bowers, there were no doubt other Irish-Americas working for the telegraph and telephone companies.
 It was dangerous, and perhaps that is why the job was open to immigrants.
 Ed McCaffrey, Frank McDonald, John McMahon and James McNeal were all working in Providence as linemen at the time this photo was taken.
 The photo is an illustration of the work that my Dad, Ray McKenna Sr., did for the Narragansett Electric Company, beginning in 1939 and then after he returned from the war.

-Here is my Dad in the early 1950’s with some of the men he worked with.
-Dad is in the center.
-Dad was the one called out in the middle of the night when people lost power.
+Here is my Dad (center) in the early 1950’s with some of his co-workers.
+He was the one called out in the middle of the night when people lost power.
 I still can remember my mother carrying me over to a neighbor’s house in sideways rain and frightening wind during Hurricane Carol in 1954.
 I was just four years old and was sick.
 The neighbor was a nurse and thus our trip.
 With us was my sister, Barbara.
 Meanwhile, Dad was working close to twenty hour shifts.
 We didn’t see Dad until a few days later.